Curbstead

 Pricing

-What holiday lighting costs in Chicagoland.
+What holiday lighting costs.

 Most homes land between $800 and $3,500 per season, all-in on a lease — lights, install, maintenance, takedown, and storage included.
 What you pay depends on your roofline, and the only exact number is a quote for your home.